yashwanthky/Cab_Booking_Cancellation_Prediction/README.md

 # Predict Cab Booking Cancellations
-A model is built in R to predict the cancellation of the cab due to unavailability.
+Models are built in R to predict the cancellation of the cab due to unavailability.

 ## Abstract